 Thompson has said that the Island doesn’t have enough students to support a high school.

-There are about 2,000 school-aged children on Marco Island and about 500 high school age students.
-Less than 200 Island students are currently enrolled at Lely High School.
+There are about 2,000 school-aged children on Marco Island and about 500 high school students.

 The proposed high school would be either a public school or a charter school, which essentially works as a contractor for the school district.

 “This would not just be for the gifted, genius, advanced placement or local” students, Sanchez said, noting it would be for anyone.

 Several residents, including Jay Santiago, stood up offering an anecdote of how a small school of 500 students or fewer has yielded successful graduates.

 Santiago and Sanchez pointed out another challenge -- local politics.

 “This Island is immensely politically charged and that’s an understatement by a person who came from a communist country (Cuba),” Sanchez said.

 Santiago said City Council’s “friendships” with the firm proposing solar power on Tract K may pose the greatest challenge.

 “We don’t need to wait for government approval of this idea in order to move forward,” Sanchez said.